trevordbunch/cis411_lab0/labreports/LAB_BenOfTheOneRing.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+  - The config file is telling circleci what version it is running and the different environments and jobs circleci is supposed to complete

 - What do the various sections on the config file do?
+  * Jobs is a set of steps that are to be executed.
+  * Version says which version of circleci to use
+  * Workflows are a set of rules defining a collection of jobs and their run order

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+  * That it is ready to be added to the original directory and implemented into the system

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+   * I would automate this process so a person does not need to spend time on this

 # Step 6: Merging the feature branch
 * The output of my git commit log